| LEARNING DIALOGUE How managers and others can talk through their differences

 as opportunities to explore the basis for their warring assumptions

+and beliefs.
 As they became more comfortable with the process, the two groups

 began to air their deeply held beliefs without trying to win the